jordanrn9755/fatmug/README.md

 # fatmug

-## Set Up Your Environment
 Install Python: Ensure Python 3.6 or later is installed on your system.

-## Set Up Your Environment
 Make sure you have the following installed on your system:

 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-Install Python: Ensure Python 3.6 or later is installed on your system.

 docker-compose up --build